Spital-in-the-Street

 Spital-in-the-Street is a small hamlet in the West Lindsey district of Lincolnshire, England.
 It is situated on the A15 road (Roman Ermine Street), 12 mi north from Lincoln, 9 mi east from Gainsborough, and 1 mi north from the A15 and A631 crossroad at Caenby Corner.
 Nearby villages include Hemswell to the west, Glentham to the east, and Glentworth to the south-west.

+The A15 road here forms a parish boundary, so the hamlet is divided between the civil parish of Hemswell Cliff (west of the A15) and the civil parish of Glentham to the east.
+Before Hemswell Cliff parish was formed in 1991, the western part of the hamlet was in Hemswell parish.